brettkromkamp/contextualise/README.rst

 Tutorial
 --------

-A combined Contextualise (work-in-progress) overview and tutorial is available as a Contextualise `topic map <https://contextualise.dev/topics/view/1/home>`_.
+A Contextualise (work-in-progress) overview and tutorial is available as a Contextualise `topic map <https://contextualise.dev/topics/view/1/home>`_.

 Documentation
 -------------